• Skip to primary navigation

 Jump to Recipe Print Recipe

-A spicy sambal mayo sauce that is great as a dipping sauce for french fries, wedges, fried shrimp, chicken nuggets or slathered on grilled corn
+This easy 3-ingredient Sambal Aioli, a spicy sambal mayo sauce, is great with almost everything.
+It can be a dipping sauce for french fries, wedges, fried shrimp, fish tacos, chicken nuggets or slathered on grilled corn!

 Sweet potato fries with sambal mayonnaise on a serving board.